collapsed-stacks/startups/questions/4146/how-can-a-sales-projection-be-accurate-in-unknown-territory.md

 - tagged: `business-plan`, `sales`, `business-proposal`
 - score: 5

-<p>Say there is a new retail product that can't be delivered without some investment upfront and the market acceptance is unknown. </p>
+Say there is a new retail product that can't be delivered without some investment upfront and the market acceptance is unknown.

-<p>A 1% conversion rate for households within a mile radius would be more than adequate to sustain the business.
-How can one know if the actual conversion rate will be 1% or 0.1% ?</p>
+A 1% conversion rate for households within a mile radius would be more than adequate to sustain the business.
+How can one know if the actual conversion rate will be 1% or 0.1% ?

-<p>You would need a very large sample group to get that kind of precision in estimating.
-It seems as if it's ultimately a risk no matter what, so how does a sales projection serve to make a business plan either good or bad ?<br /> Is it just a kind of sanity check ?</p>
+You would need a very large sample group to get that kind of precision in estimating.
+It seems as if it's ultimately a risk no matter what, so how does a sales projection serve to make a business plan either good or bad ?<br /> Is it just a kind of sanity check ?

 ## Answer 4147